 ACT 188 SCHOLARSHIP - Act 188 provides tuition and mandatory fees for any student whose parent was an Arkansas resident and was either killed in active duty, missing in action, or was a P.O.W.

-Students who receive more than one institutional scholarship will not be eligible for a total scholarship amount which exceeds the cost of tuition and mandatory fees.
+ACT 291 SCHOLARSHIP - Provides students who receive more than one institutional scholarship will not be eligible for a combined total scholarship amount which exceeds the cost of tuition and mandatory fees.

 ARKANSAS NORTHEASTERN COLLEGE FOUNDATION